 “The time it takes to make a decision increases with the number and complexity of choices.”

 Hick’s Law is based on a mathematical model that says that the time to make a decision increases as the number of options grows.
 Very obvious, right?

 Example: The image on the left looks like a clean UI.
-However, compared with the image on the right, we see that the number of options could be greatly reduced and we could visually help the users to guide themselves.
+However, compared with the image on the right, the number of options could be greatly reduced and could visually help the users to guide themselves.
 The option in the middle helps the user decide immediately.
-By reducing the number of options it also reduces the time of choosing and, as a result, encourages users to select the most profitable and beneficial option for the business.
+In any case, reducing the number of options also reduces the time of choosing and, as a result, encourages users to select the most profitable and beneficial option for the business.

 It is very important to understand a company’s business model, the design objectives must be aligned with the commercial objectives.
 In the same way, there must be a connection between the business model and the UX model.

 “Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know.”